Justice & Society Seminar

 Using our time-tested Aspen method of text-based moderated dialogue, seminar participants engage in a structured dialogue grounded in classic and contemporary writings, law cases, and works of literature, including works by Plato, Aristotle, Hannah Arendt, Martin Luther King, Jr., Mohammed Asad, Pope Benedict XVI, Friedrich Hayek, Aung San Suu Kyi, Vaclav Havel, and Paul Tillich.

 Seminar participants are a curated mosaic of 18 distinguished individuals chosen from a variety of fields who bring a wealth of personal and professional experience to the discussion.
 They are often leaders in their respective communities who have reached a point where they are ready to take pause from their often hectic daily routine, and revisit the values and ideals that guide their work.

 Location and Capacity:

-This seminar is limited to 22 participants, so early application submission is strongly encouraged.
+- Seminar Capacity: limited to 18 participants, so early application submission is strongly encouraged.